B2B Lead Generation Glossary

 Lead Scoring is a methodology for ranking prospects based on their likelihood to become paying clients in B2B tech and SaaS environments.

-You combine demographic data like company size, industry, and role with behavioral data like email opens, content downloads, and website visits.
-The scoring mechanism assigns point values to different attributes and activities, creating a composite score that indicates sales readiness.
+Demographic data, including company size, industry, and role, gets combined with behavioral data like email opens, content downloads, and website visits to produce a composite score.
+Point values get assigned to different attributes and activities, and that composite score indicates sales readiness with more precision than any single signal can provide on its own.
 Effective B2B tech lead scoring models use both positive and negative scoring factors to improve accuracy and prevent false positives.

 Related Terms: